grondilu/clifford/README.md

 They are extensively discussed by Leo Dorst in his 2002 paper *the inner products of Geometric Algebra*.

-This module uses unicode symbols as infix operators, but a two-ASCII letters form is also available.
+This module uses unicode symbols as infix operators, but a ASCII method form is also available.

 | name              | infix notation  | method notation |
 |-------------------|-----------------|-----------------|